 If your dog destroys your sofa or sends your favourite vase flying this is unlikely to be covered by a standard contents insurance policy.

-If you want cover for any damage your pets may cause your belongings you’ll need to look at accidental damage insurance.
+If you want cover for any damage your pets may cause your belongings you should consider accidental damage insurance.

 This is usually an add-on to a contents insurance policy.
-What’s covered will depend on the policy.
+What’s covered depends on the policy.

 Check that the add-on is appropriate for the type of damage your think pet could cause before you take it out.

-Accidental damage cover is a good idea generally.
-It’ll cover you for things such as red wine spills and the felt-pen drawing that mysteriously appeared on the sofa.
+Generally, accidental damage cover protects you for things such as red wine spills and the felt-pen drawing that mysteriously appeared on the sofa.

 Can I get buildings and contents insurance together?

 Yes.
-If you’re a homeowner then combining your buildings and contents insurance may work out cheaper than getting two separate policies.
+If you’re a homeowner then combining your buildings and contents insurance could work out cheaper than getting two separate policies.

-Compare home insurance quotes for buildings and contents insurance combined and two separate policies to see what works out best for you.
+Compare home and contents insurance quotes for buildings and contents insurance combined and two separate policies to see what works out best for you.